Javelin1991/CZ4046_Intelligent_Agents/README.md

 ## Learning Outcome
 I have learnt fundamentals in reinforcement learning (RL) and the two RL algorithms such as **Value Iteration** and **Policy Iteraiton**.
-I have also gained knowledge regarding Single self-interested agent as well as Multi-Agent System (MAS).
+I have also gained knowledge regarding Individual/Single Agent as well as Multi-Agent System (MAS).
 The coursework includes two assignments :
 1) Implementing Value Iteration and Policy Iteration algorithms to find the optimal policy for a given maze environment
 2) Implementing Repeated Prisoners' Dilemma (the scenario involving three players)